GMAT Pattern 2024: GMAT Focus Edition, Section-wise Marking Scheme

 How many questions are there in GMAT?

-The GMAT exam includes a total of 80 questions.
-31 questions in Quant, 36 in Verbal, 12 in Integrated Reasoning, and a single descriptive question in AWA.
+The GMAT exam includes a total of 64 questions.
+21 questions in Quantitative Reasoning, 23 questions in Verbal Reasoning, and 20 questions in Data Insights.

 Which section is the most difficult in GMAT?